tuftsdatalab/tuftsWorkshops/docs/tutorials/intro-to-python/functions-scope.md

 209.88855396892262
 ```

 Here we see that we use `def` to define the function and `return` to specify what value you'd like to return.
+We then call our function and use our `coverage` variable as our set of values.
+The geometric mean of the set of values in `coverage` are then returned.

 ### Function Documentation